Home > Blog > Capability of the PCB Surface Mount Plant

 In-Circuit Testing - It is performed by a bed of nails fixture.
 This is the most common way to test if a PCB is fully functioning.
 The point of the “bed of nails” is for every of the PCB pins to create a contact and test its functionality.
 The PCBs have hundreds of test points and all of them can be tested at once with this equipment.

 Automated Optical Inspection (AOI) - The human eye cannot catch defects as this machine can.
-The AOI machine is using high definition cameras to capture the surface and build an analysis for its functionality.
+The AOI machine uses high-definition cameras to capture the surface and build an analysis for its functionality.
 The analysis is extremely accurate and they follow exact guidelines.
 If the guideline is not met at any point the manufacturers have a detailed view of the issue and easily can identify how to resolve it.

 Functional Validation Test (FVT) - This is the final test and it is deciding if the PCB is ready to go or not.
 This is the process where all PCBs are tested for hardware defects and now software is testing their performance.
 (Basically testing if they work).
-It is a simulation for the product in its environment that it is going to be used.
+It is a simulation for the product in the environment in which it is going to be used.

 PCB Manufacturing Environment

-The process of PCB manufacturing is an extremely comprehensive and complex engineering technology that requires a clean and specific environment.
+The PCB fabrication process is an extremely comprehensive and complex engineering technology that requires a clean and specific environment.

 1. The workshop has to be extremely clean and dust-free!
 Also, the air has to have a level of 100,000 cleanliness.
 PCBONLINE has 100,000 Levels of dust-free environment.